yqy2001/yqy2001.github.io/_pages/about.md

 Below are some researchers from around the world whom I **greatly admire**:

-They have had a profound impact on me with their incredible open-source spirit: [Andrej Karpathy](https://karpathy.ai/), [Mu Li](http://www.cs.cmu.edu/~muli/index.html)
+[Andrej Karpathy](https://karpathy.ai/), [Mu Li](http://www.cs.cmu.edu/~muli/index.html).
+They have had a profound impact on me with their incredible open-source spirit.

 Ilya Sutskever